 In the process, they may indeed accumulate immense wealth, heaps of stuff, and lots of fame, but they lose more than they gain.
 They burn up their life trying to get all those things, consequently missing out on so much valuable time with their kids, partner, family and friends.

-Their shallow pursuit for more money, possessions, and fame, distracts them away from their true purpose - what they know they probably should be doing in their life – and so they also miss out the true adventures, talents, passions, and wisdom of life.
+Their shallow pursuit for more money, possessions, and fame, distracts them away from their true purpose - what they know they probably should be doing in their life – and so they also miss out the true Adventures, Progress, Talents, Happiness, Passion, Inspiration, and Understanding that brings.
 That only adds more anxiety/boredom, frustration, depression, and confusion into the mix, which just makes them crave money, possessions, and fame ever more.

 That can often lead to them hoarding money to the point of self-sacrifice, greed, and selfishness.
 Their possessions ultimately end up possessing them and cluttering up their life.
 And their fame can often become an eventual prison, where they can’t leave their home and enjoy the anonymity of life.